PTA

 *Cost estimates do not include student living expenses or any costs associated with travel or housing during required clinical practicum courses.

-Please contact the Mendocino College Financial Aid office for questions regarding financial aid resources.
-707-467-3110 or financialaid@mendocino.edu
+Please contact the Mendocino College Financial Aid office for questions regarding financial aid resources at 707-467-3110 or financialaid@mendocino.edu.

 The program is five semesters.
 There is a pre-requisite semester followed by four semesters of program coursework.
 GE requirements for graduation are included within the five semesters.

-Spring semester of each year, which begins in mid-January.
+Fall semester of each year, which begins in mid-August.

 24

 Yes, the pre-requisite courses can be in progress at the time of application.
 If accepted to the program, course completion with a grade of "C" or better will be verified.
-Please meet with a counselor to make sure you are taking the correct courses.
+Please meet with an academic counselor to make sure you are taking the correct courses.

 Perform patient interventions in the form of treatment for various disabilities and age ranges, under the direction of a physical therapist.
 These interventions may include therapeutic exercise, neuromuscular re-education, physical agents (such as electrical stimulation or ultrasound) and mobility training.
 Physical therapy is intended to increase patient safety and independence, decrease pain, facilitate healing and promote a healthy lifestyle to prevent injury and disease.